Altimmune Inc. (ALT) attracts a new wave of investors despite economic turmoil - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
 A recent insider transaction in this stock occurred on Mar 24 when Eisenstadt Richard I bought 10,000 shares for $4.31 per share.
 The transaction valued at 43,140 led to the insider holds 22,010 shares of the business.

 Harris Matthew Scott bought 10,000 shares of ALT for $42,200 on Mar 23.
 The Chief Medical Officer now owns 33,311 shares after completing the transaction at $4.22 per share.
 On Mar 23, another insider, Drutz David, who serves as the Director of the company, bought 9,000 shares for $4.27 each.
 As a result, the insider paid 38,430 and bolstered with 29,484 shares of the company.